acgetchell/mundus-atrox/src/game/starting.md

 ## Ability scores

-Generate *4* Ability Goups, choose your favorite.
+Generate *4* Ability Groups, choose your favorite.
 [DnDBeyond](https://www.dndbeyond.com) can do this electronically.

 There are two additional Ability Scores, [Honor] and [Sanity].
 They are based off of [Charisma] and [Wisdom] respectively, and are thereafter independent.